Swift as the Eagle: Republic Pictures’ Sound Serials (1936-1955)

 The Lone Ranger Rides Again, Republic’s first serial of 1939, was the only Republic Golden Age chapterplay that could be honestly called a disappointment.
 It was very well-made, with excellent locations, a good cast, and top-notch action and cliffhanger scenes, and could have easily been considered a winner at another studio or in another era of Republic serial-making.
 However, it lacked the intensity and urgency of its Golden Age contemporaries; its comparatively low-stakes plot (a range conflict between a likable but stubborn cattle baron and a group of largely indistinguishable settlers) was not terribly compelling, its chief villain (the cattle baron’s weaselly nephew) was weak, and its hero–unlike almost every other Golden Age protagonists–had no emotional stake whatsoever in his fight with the bad guys.
 As Witney later remarked, he and the rest of his team were “lazy” on this outing, not taking many pains with the plot because they were counting on the strength of the Lone Ranger brand and the success of the previous Ranger serial to make this sequel an automatic hit.
 This was the first and last time that the Witney-English crew would be guilty of such laziness.

-Witney, English, and their team were back at full strength for their next serial, Daredevils of the Red Circle (1939); this crime-fighting saga, like the Dick Tracy serials, made extensive and creative use of a plethora of factories and other industrial sites as a staging ground for action scenes, and boasted the added appeal of plucky “amateur” heroes–a trio of young circus acrobats–beating professional detectives at their own game as they sought to bring down a mad criminal mastermind responsible for the death of one of the acrobats’ brothers.
+Witney, English, and their team were back at full strength for their next serial, Daredevils of the Red Circle (1939); this crime-fighting saga, like the Dick Tracy serials, made extensive and creative use of a plethora of factories and other industrial sites as a staging ground for action scenes, and boasted the added appeal of plucky “amateur” heroes–a trio of young circus acrobats–beating professional detectives at their own game as they sought to bring down a mad criminal mastermind responsible for the death of the brother of one of the acrobats.
 Even when measured against other Golden Age releases, Daredevils is routinely and accurately ranked as one of Republic’s very best.